 Monitoring a process

-To monitor a process, click the + button and specify the process name as well as the number of required instances (usually "1").
+To monitor a process, click the + button and specify the process name as well as the number of required instances (default is "1").
 Wildcards can be specified for the process name, e.g. "java*" would match all processes starting with "java".

 Command Line Parameters